dillfrescott/mvsep-beta/rotary_conformer/README.md

+## Conformer with rotary position embedding and pre + post attention talking heads added.

-### The rotary conformer is from a modified version of lucidrains conformer.
+The rotary conformer is from a modified version of lucidrains conformer.

-### Both my project and his use the MIT license.
+Both of our projects have the MIT license.

 https://github.com/lucidrains/conformer